 Create Maven Project

-After download completes, uncompress the source code and copy cas-server-webapp/src/main/webapp
+After the download completes, uncompress the source code and copy cas-server-webapp/src/main/webapp

 and cas-server-webapp/src/main/resources